markjprice/tools-skills-net8/docs/errata/errata.md

 *Figure 18.3* is missing the arrow heads on two lines.
 It should look like the following image:

 ![Flowchart of a basic user login process](B19588_18_03.png)

+# Page 685 - Interviewing at the big companies

+> Thanks to [Giuseppe Guerra](https://github.com/giuseppe-guerra) for raising this [issue on June 10, 2025](https://github.com/markjprice/tools-skills-net8/issues/34).

+In *Table 19.2*, I misspelled the founder of Facebook's name.
+It should be **Zuckerberg**.